niklas-enns/message-broker/README.md

 - [ ] HA via Leaderless Replication of Messages and Load Balancing
     - This drops strict ordering, because each node will construct its own message order
     - [x] Replication of all messages to all nodes
+      - Config v1 (links are uni directional, every node has to know every node via config params)
           - [x] Nodes know about each other via IP:PORT config parameters
             - [x] On startup, nodes send replication requests to each other
               - [ ] Consider migrating to a push-based instead of subscription-based model
+      - Config v2 (links are bidirectional, a joining node has to know only a single cluster node, can connect anytime)
+        - [ ] Topology changes during runtime
+          - [ ] Nodes can join the cluster by connecting to any cluster node
+            - [ ] it gets a list of all known nodes and establishes replication links
+            - [ ] concurrency control
+      - Distribution
           - [x] When a consumer group receives a message, it will be forwarded to replication receivers
           - [x] The replication receiver feeds all messages into its own replicated consumer groups
           - [x] Delivered messages are deleted cluster-wide
     - [ ] Nodes without clients continue receiving replicated messages (for HA) but delegate their message distribution responsibilities to other nodes.
 (Otherwise these messages would get stuck in the node)
     - [ ] Cluster organizes the division of labour automatically
       - No manual configuration by admin needed
-      - [ ] Topology changes
+      - [ ] Topology changes for the distribution cluster
         - [ ] A node gets a first client of a consumer group
         - [ ] A node looses its last client of a consumer group
         - [ ] A new node joins the cluster